sarahdahippo-zz/MERN-meeting-tracker/README.md

 ```
 cd MERN-meeting-tracker/backend
 ```
 5. Install the modules `npm install` and run `nodemon server` to establish the MongoDB database connection.
+If you do not have `nodemon`, install it globally `npm install -g nodemon`.